Therapy for the overthinkers, comparison queens & self-doubt spiralers

 ² Self-Doubt to Self-Confidence

 Feeling stuck in that voice that says “I’m not enough” or “I can’t do this”?
-We work together to flip it so you actually trust yourself and start moving confidently in life.
+We work together to understand that voice so you trust yourself more and stop questioning every part of who you are.

 • A woman sits in front of a tiled green wall, wearing yellow-tinted glasses, a blue long-sleeve top, and a multicolored vest.
 She rests her chin on her hands, with her elbows on her knees, and looks at the camera.
 There is a cartoon flower with yellow petals and a pink center near her.